oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 ## Set Up the Sample Application

-Follow (these setup instructions)[/blog/2023/07/27/enterprise-ready-getting-started] to install and run the Todo sample app.
+Follow [these setup instructions](/blog/2023/07/27/enterprise-ready-getting-started) to install and run the Todo sample app.
 Run `node -v` and make sure you have Node version 18 or newer.

 We will build SCIM support atop the OIDC support added in the Enterprise-Ready Workshop on OpenID Connect.
 To start with a version of  [the sample app](https://github.com/oktadev/okta-enterprise-ready-workshops/) that already has OIDC support implemented, `git checkout oidc-workshop-complete`.